hfduval/nature-scanner-frontend/README.md

 * Built using React Native and Expo.
 * Set up Expo on your device: https://docs.expo.dev/eas-update/getting-started/
 * Run npm start to test the app using Expo Go.
-* Run eas build -p ios --profile production to test the app using an iOS simulator.